 Advantages of the "Modular Approach"

 The Working Group spends less time trying to make the text related to common data elements (keyword descriptions) identical in each document

+Cross-consistency between messages should be improved.

+More rapid dissemination of new concepts is enabled because common aspects between the new concept and existing standards does not have to be re-developed, consistency checked, and re-tested.

 Agencies that adopt the new approach will be more resilient to future document changes.